-On June 24, 2010, the Company's shareholders approved the adoption of the Company's restricted share unit plan (the "RSU Plan").
+On June 24, 2010, the Company's shareholders approved the adoption of the Company's restricted share unit plan (the "RSU Plan"), as subsequently amended.
 The RSU Plan was approved by our shareholders most recently on May 2, 2019.
+Amendments to the RSU Plan were approved by our shareholders on June 3, 2021, and the plan is now known as the Restricted Share Unit and Equity Incentive Plan (the "RSU&EI Plan").

-Eligible participants under the RSU Plan include directors and employees of the Company.
+Eligible participants under the RSU&EI Plan include directors and employees of the Company.
 Granted RSUs are redeemed on the second anniversary of the grant.
 Upon an RSU vesting, the holder of the RSU will receive one Common Share, for no additional consideration, for each RSU held.